 How Much Does It Cost for PRK Eye Surgery?

 For the majority that choose to have PRK performed as elective surgery, the procedure is usually not covered by health insurance.
 To have both eyes treated, PRK surgery typically costs between $3,500 and $6,000 but fluctuates on a number of variables such as the eye surgeon you choose and where you live.
 Other factors that may impact the price of the procedure include advanced diagnostic testing, materials and equipment used during the procedure, post-surgery medicine, warranty offers, and follow-up fees.
 Many clinics offer financing options to help ease the burden of payment over time.
 Though generally comparable, the cost for PRK may be slightly more or less than LASIK in different centers.

 PRK (Photorefractive keratectomy) is a time-tested and trusted form of vision correction that produces highly accurate results and is one of the most commonly performed laser vision correction treatments next to LASIK and SMILE.
 Because it has a longer and more intensive recovery time than LASIK, it may not be the preferred surgical procedure for everyone; however, in certain instances, when LASIK and SMILE are not recommended, PRK is often the ideal vision correction procedure.

-If you are considering corrective eye surgery to improve your vision, the Heart of Texas Eye Institute is here to help you make an informed decision that fits your unique needs.
+If you are considering corrective eye surgery to improve your vision, the Heart of Texas Eye Care is here to help you make an informed decision that fits your unique needs.
 Please contact us for a free consultation, and we will help you get on the path to enjoying life without visual impairment getting in the way.